-- Health room and quarantine protocols will be established for students who are ill versus routine health services, while maintaining discretion and confidentiality. - Identify special population students and staff who require specialized Personal Protective Equipment (face shields, gloves, etc.) due to the need for closer proximity.
-Special population students include, but are not limited to: those who display high risk behaviors; that may spit or bite; students who are deaf and hard of hearing; students accessing interventions and services; and students with sensory impairments. - Training on the proper use of PPE will be provided to staff and students. - Establish protocol for scheduling health room visits and times for medication administration.
+- Maintain a "clean" work area for nurses, office staff, and well-students needing to utilize the School Nurse office for treatments, medications, injuries, or other care. - Identify special population students and staff who require specialized PPE (face shields, gloves, etc.) due to the need for closer proximity and collaborate with school staff to promote a safe learning environment.
+Special population students include, but are not limited to: those who display high risk behaviors; that may spit or bite; students who are deaf and hard of hearing; students accessing interventions and services; and students with sensory impairments. - Teach and promote self-quarantine and social isolation from others for symptoms of illness or for suspected exposure to an individual with a positive COVID-19 result. - School Nurses will act as a resource for students and school staff and a liaison between Billings Public Schools and the Yellowstone County medical community. - All nursing staff will strictly adhere to CDC guidelines and will utilize appropriate PPE when providing care for students.